 6. Inspect like it’s your job

 Look over the clothes many, many times before you buy them.
 Look for stains, holes, rips, missing buttons, or broken zippers.
 Sometimes you try on the perfect item only to find it has a huge blue stain all across the front (I’ll miss you ZARA trench).
-Unless your goal is to take run down items and reconstruct them, don’t bother.
+Unless your goal is to take rundown items and reconstruct them, don’t bother.
 It’s not worth the time and effort to fix an already used item.
-Though I guess this could have its flip sides, like if you found a like new item for only a couple dollars missing a button that you could put on in 2 minutes.
+Though I guess this could have its flip side, like if you found a like new item for only a couple dollars missing a button that you could put on in 2 minutes.
 Then why not!
 Oh, and it might go without saying, but always wash your stuff before you wear it!

 7. Try on everything

 Even if it’s your size and it looks like it would fit…just try it on anyways.
 You’ll save yourself the disappointment from an item that you thought would look great, but then you hate the way it looks on you when you get home.
 Guess where it ends back up?
 Save that pour item a roundtrip and just try it on first.